What You Need To Know About High-Risk Merchant Accounts With Instant Approval

 These providers aren’t telling you that merchant account approval is a two-step process.
 First, you must be approved by your fast-approval merchant account provider.
 Second, you must be approved by the acquiring bank or back-end processor that underwrites your account and processes your transactions.
 This process takes anywhere from three days to five weeks.

 So what separates a high-risk merchant account provider with an overzealous advertising campaign from a predatory service?
-Here are some warning signs:
+Here are some things to look out for:

-- Look Out For Long-Term Contracts: Providers offering “same-day merchant account approval” sometimes take shortcuts with the process so that they can get you on the hook for that long-term contract and usually a hefty early termination fee (ETF) as well.
+Providers offering “same-day merchant account approval” sometimes take shortcuts with the process so that they can get you on the hook for a long-term contract and usually a hefty early termination fee (ETF) as well.

-- Have Your Paperwork In Order: You’ll need to provide far more information when applying for a merchant account as a high-risk business owner.
+You’ll need to provide far more information when applying for a merchant account as a high-risk business owner.
 If you present all of this information with your initial application, it will save a significant amount of time during the approval process.
 We recommend that you scan all required documents as PDF files so that you can simply email everything you need to your provider as part of your application.
-See below for a discussion of specific documentation requirements.

 While specific requirements vary from provider to provider, here’s a generic list of the most commonly requested information: